-Writing a good roofing company business description can increase engagement and produce more sales.
-When people hire a home service business, they want to trust the company.
+Writing an effective roofing company business description can increase engagement and produce more sales.
+When people hire a roofing business, they want to trust the company.

 Unfortunately, as a roofing business owner, you won’t have the time to meet face-to-face with all your customers and have a conversation with them.
 That’s where a roofing business description comes in.

-Your roofing business description (usually contained on your website’s “About” page) is your chance to tell a broad swath of customers and potential customers what your business is all about.
+Your roofing business description (usually contained on your website’s “About Us” page) is your chance to tell a broad swath of customers and potential customers what your business is all about.

 Table of Contents

 A roofing business description provides a general overview of your company and highlights unique facts about your business.

 Typically, a description reveals the owner’s name and top-level employees who represent the business in public forums.